ismail118/booklending/README.md

 ### Store HashedPassword insted Naked Password
 This is best practice to always store password in hashed form insted naked password for security reason

+### Using Viper for config app
+This is best practice to place any configuration (e.g secretkey or any credential) to separate file instead hardcode

+---

+## Place To Improve

+### ***Implement database transaction for reliable and consistency data